surgeventures/click-monorepo/README.md

 Here's a more thorough explanation of each of the decisions behind the directory structure.

 #### Applications

+Although this repo only contains a handful of sample applications, microservice systems often have dozens of them.
+Therefore, they should be kept separate from integrated tests and other global content.

 It's hard to define a clear semantic separation of applications (such as `frontend` and `backend`) because of such responsibilities often being shared and mixed (such as a SPA front-end application